-Living in Colombia is incredibly cheap, which can make it an ideal place for people who are just starting to build their business.
-However, taxes can be quite high, so you should keep that in mind if you’re looking for somewhere to live permanently.
+Living in Colombia is incredibly cheap, which can make it an ideal place for people who are just starting to build their businesses.
+However, taxes can be quite high for domiciled residents, so you should keep that in mind if you’re looking for somewhere to live permanently.

 As a result of this new influx of foreigners, Colombia has overhauled and renamed its residency programs.
 For our purposes, there are two primary options for Colombian residency: the fast track and the slow track.

-It’s worth taking into account that the prices for each track are indexed to inflation.
-They can and will change.
+It’s worth taking into account that the prices for each option are indexed to the national minimum wage, and are set in Colombian pesos.
+So, the minimum required investment sum in US dollars can and will change.

 COLOMBIAN FAST-TRACK PERMANENT RESIDENCY